Find Your Part Now

 In 1926, Bill Renwick, Bertelli and investors like Lady Charnwood took the company under their control.
 It was renamed Aston Martin Motors and moved to Whitehead Aircraft Limited Hanworth in Feltham.
 Bertelli and Renwick had been associated for some time and had developed a four-cylinder cam engine that used a patented combustion chamber design.
 They tried it on a chassis and they called it Buzzbox.
 It was the only car manufactured by Renwick and Bertelli.

 The automobiles during this period, 1926-1937, were called Bertelli cars and included the model T, International, Le Mans, MKII, Ulster, and Speed.
 Most of these vehicles were open two-seater sports cars and a small number were long chassis models.

-However, financial problems appeared again in 1932 and Aston Martin had to be saved by Lance Prideaux Brune and then passed to Sir Arthur Sutherland.
+However, financial problems appeared again in 1932 and Aston had to be saved by Lance Prideaux Brune and then passed to Sir Arthur Sutherland.
 They switched to concentrating on road cars, producing 700 until the end of World War II.
 During the Second World War, they produced aircraft components.